Zen Studies Society

 Zen Studies Temple, Dai Bosatsu Zendo, Catskill mountains

 Dai Bosatsu Zendo Kongo-ji, a Rinzai Zen Buddhist monastery, opened on July 4, 1976.
 Located on the banks of the highest lake in the Catskills amid 1,400 acres of forest and meadows in the Catskill Mountains Preserve, Dai Bosatsu Zendo offers an inspiring setting for Zen practice.
 Traditional residential monastic training periods and retreats are offered to serious lay and ordained Zen students of all religious and cultural backgrounds.
 Here they are given the opportunity to actualize realization and understanding through deep, introspective inquiry.
-Training includes koan work, sesshin (long retreats), dokusan (spiritual guidance) and teisho (Dharma teaching), and is centered around the discipline of structured daily zazen and work, with the guidance of Abbot Shinge Sherry Chayat and the support of the Sangha.
+Training includes koan work, sesshin (long retreats), dokusan (spiritual guidance) and teisho (Dharma teaching), and is centered around the discipline of structured daily zazen and work, with the guidance of Abbot Chigan Roshi and the support of the Sangha.
 Students and guests are also welcome at Introduction to Zen weekends, family weekend, and work weekends.
 During the summer interim, our internship program offers students the opportunity to experience monastic life while helping to support our hosting programs featuring visiting teachers who lead yoga, reiki, shiatsu and other movement and wellness workshops, recovery retreats, writers’ retreats, art workshops, and more.
 To see an interview with Shinge Roshi on practice at DBZ click here.

 Intro to Zen